 "People call me when something terrible has happened and they need help.
 My commitment is to get them that help so that they can rebuild their lives.
 I understand the stakes are high for my clients.
 It is personal to my clients, so it is personal to me.
 We have to win."

-Jason has dozens of verdicts and settlements of more than $10 million.
-He has won nearly 200 verdicts and settlements of more than $1 million.
+Jason Itkin is one of the nation’s top lawyers.
+He has won record setting verdicts and settlements across the country.
+Jason has achieved several victories in excess of $100 million, dozens of verdicts and settlements of more than $10 million, and more than 200 verdicts and settlements for more than $1 million.
+In the last year alone, Jason has won more than $1 billion dollars in verdicts and settlements for his clients.
 Jason won these victories in courtrooms across the country—having represented clients in all 50 states.

 Jason has won billions of dollars for his clients.

 Jason’s results have led him to receive many awards, including recognition on various lists of Super Lawyers, Top 40 Under 40, and others.
 While Jason has always been honored to be included on those lists, his greatest honor was being named as a member of the Inner Circle of Advocates.
 The Inner Circle’s membership is comprised of the top 100 trial attorneys in the United States.
 Jason was selected to join the Inner Circle before the age of 40, making him the elite organization’s youngest member.